 America’s Football Fans Are About to Meet SoFi

-When Los Angeles Rams fans return to the team’s new stadium for a Week-1 matchup with the Chicago Bears on Sunday, a large fintech brand will be there to welcome them.
+When fans of the Los Angeles Rams return to the team’s new stadium for a Week-1 matchup with the Chicago Bears on Sunday, a large fintech brand will be there to welcome them.
 SoFi, the non-bank that shunned banks until it became a bank itself, secured the naming rights to the football stadium last season in Inglewood where both the Rams and Los Angeles Chargers play home games.
 (Covid prevented fans from actually attending in 2020.)

 It’s one of the boldest marketing campaigns ever taken on by a fintech player, a $400 million gamble of a deal that attempts to bring the legitimacy of the brand to a new level.
-Whether SoFi’s ambitions will bring millions of new customers into their fold or if the group has been overcome by vanity will undoubtedly be played out over the course of the 20-year deal between the stadium and SoFi.
+Whether SoFi’s ambitions will bring millions of new customers into their fold or if the group has been overcome by vanity will be played out over the course of the 20-year deal between the stadium and SoFi.

 A big thank you to @lapublichealth, the medical community and first responders + everyone doing their part.